Have you been charged with an offence? A guide to appearing in the Magistrates Court

 If you have not filed the application for appeal within a calendar month, you can apply for leave to appeal ‘out of time’.
 This is only allowed in certain circumstances and you should talk to a lawyer to see if this applies to you.

-You can get the necessary forms from the magistrates court or the Queensland Courts website www.courts.qld.gov.au
+You can get the necessary forms from the Magistrates Court or the Queensland Courts website www.courts.qld.gov.au

 It is possible a higher court might reject your appeal and even give you a harsher penalty.